Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-bitpros.md

 pragma solidity 0.5.8;
 ​
 import "money-on-chain/contracts/MoC.sol";
-import "money-on-chain/contracts/token/BProToken.sol";
+import "money-on-chain/contracts/token/RiskProToken.sol";
 // Here you will import your own dependencies

-contract YourRedeemingBproContract {
+contract YourRedeemingRiskProContract {
     // Address of the MoC contract
     MoC public moc;
+    // Address of the RIFPro token
+    RiskProToken public riskPro;
-    // Address of the bitpro token
+    // Address of the RIF token
-    BProToken public bpro;
+    IERC20 public rif;
     // Address that will receive all the commissions address public receiverAddress;
     // Address that will receive the markup address public vendorAccount;
     // rest of your variables
 ​
-    constructor (MoC _moc, address _receiverAddress, address _vendorAccount) public {
+    constructor (MoC _moc, RiskProToken _riskPro, IERC20 _rif, address _vendorAccount) public {
         moc = _moc;
+        riskPro = _riskPro;
-        receiverAddress = _receiverAddress;
+        rif = _rif;
         vendorAccount = _vendorAccount;
         // You could have more variables to initialize here }
 ​
-    function doTask(uint256 _bproAmount) public {
+    function doTask(uint256 _riskProAmount) public {
-        uint256 previousBalance = bpro.balanceOf(receiverAddress);
+        uint256 previousBalance = riskPro.balanceOf(msg.sender);
+        uint256 previousRifBalance = rif.balanceOf(msg.sender);
-        moc.redeemBPro(_bproAmount, vendorAccount);
+        moc.redeemRiskProVendors(_riskProAmount, vendorAccount);
-        uint256 newBalance = bpro.balanceOf(receiverAddress);
+        uint256 newBalance = riskPro.balanceOf(msg.sender);
+        uint256 newRifBalance = rif.balanceOf(msg.sender);
     }
     // rest of your contract
 }​
 ```

-And that is it, the only thing left to do is to add in the [Truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourRedeemingBproContract and you are done.
+And that is it, the only thing left to do is to add in the [Truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourRedeemingRiskProContract and you are done.
 ​​